 Many businesses need competent tools to help them capture leads and follow up with them in a timely manner.
-Often times, these tools can be hard to use and cost a small fortune.
-Thankfully, HubSpot now has tools that give anyone the ability to generate leads and automate the followup process.
+These tools can be hard to use and cost a small fortune.
+Thankfully, HubSpot now has tools that give anyone the ability to generate leads and automate the follow-up process.

 Here’s the best part, these tools are 100% FREE!
 In the video below, I’ll show you how to get started using them in less than 15 mins.

 All right, so some of you may know, HubSpot has a pretty awesome all-in-one marketing, business suite nowadays.
 It's CRM, it has marketing tools, sales tools, customer service tools and more.
 So there's a lot of things that HubSpot can do.
 The great thing that HubSpot has been able to do over the years is to develop a lot of free tools that help businesses grow no matter how big or how small and also no matter what budget you're on, because honestly, you can't beat free.

 So to get started with HubSpot for free, all you need to do is go to hubspot.com and click Free.
 As you can see, there's a couple of different options and you don't have to do a demo or any of that stuff.
 You can get started.
 Now, marketing hub, sales hub, those cost some money, service hub cost some money, but CRM is free.
 Here's the cool thing about CRM is it's not just CRM.
 There's also free marketing tools and sales tools with it.
 So we'll go ahead and click that right now.